bmoren/jQuery-Generative-Engines/README.md

   speed:500, // the speed at which to replicate if using step mode below.
   total: 100, // the amount of times to replicate, use 0 for infinite
   random: false, //TRUE: random placement in the whole page.
 FALSE: standard block level hierarchy.
-  mode: 'step' // ONCE: Generates all elements at once.
-STEP: Generates one per "speed" interval (ms) });
+  mode: 'step', // ONCE: Generates all elements at once.
+STEP: Generates one per "speed" interval (ms)
+  hide: true //Hides the parent and child elements when the method is called, useful if you do not want to show the original content and have it appear out of nowhere.
+});
 </script>
 ```